-- Observe that BLUE LED is on and GREEN LED is off.
+- Observe that the RGB LED stays BLUE.
 This indicates that the connections is established.

-- Observe that the LED Button Service is shown in the connected device and then you can enable services for the Button Characteristic by clicking the Play button.
+- Observe that the LED Button Service is shown in the connected device.
+It contains two characteristics: Nordic Blinky Button and Nordic Blinky LED.

-- Notifications are received on the Button Characteristic (0x1524) when pressing or releasing the USER Button.
+- Enable Notify on the Nordic Blinky Button.
+Notifications are received when pressing or releasing the USER Button.

-01to the Nordic Blinky LED Characteristic (0x1525) and observe that RED LED is turned on.
+01to the Nordic Blinky LED and observe that RED LED is turned on.

-00to the Nordic Blinky LED Characteristic (0x1525) and observe that RED LED is turned off.
+00to the Nordic Blinky LED and observe that RED LED is turned off.